Advertisement

 Sport

 Sport is a cornerstone of Leweston.
 Like so much of the school, it’s approached with a sense of inclusivity - fixtures are for all, not the rarefied few.
 Individual sports are popular.
-In pentathalon, eight pupils recently qualified to represent T
+In pentathalon, eight pupils recently qualified to represent Team

 Boarders